Among women, breast cancer is the most common cancer and the second most common cause of cancer deaths.

 If the sentinel nodes contain cancer, axillary lymph node dissection may be done, depending on various factors, such as

-Axillary lymph node dissection may also be done based on what is found during surgery.
-Before the initial surgery is done, women may be asked whether they are willing to let the surgeon do more extensive surgery if cancer has spread to the lymph nodes.
+Sometimes during surgery to remove the tumor, doctors discover that the cancer has spread to the lymph nodes, and axillary lymph node dissection is required.
+Before the surgery is done, women may be asked whether they are willing to let the surgeon do more extensive surgery if cancer has spread to the lymph nodes.
 Otherwise, a second surgical procedure, if needed, is done later.

 What Is a Sentinel Lymph Node?